An Overview of Mechanobiology with FluidFM

 Switch the probe anytime or reuse to save money

-Whether due to degradation, contamination or a required change of probe geometry or chemistry – you can switch the probe at anytime.
+Whether due to degradation, contamination or a required change of probe geometry or chemistry – you can switch the probe at any time.
 Just release the object, change the probe, and take up the object again.
 Our FluidFM Probes typically last for several force spectroscopy measurement days allowing the analysis of several hundred cells.

 Many cell types and colloids supported